Summary

 05.2010 - 02.2012

-• My role was to take care of the general day to day running of the space and provide support to our students to my best ability
+• My role was to take care of the general day-to-day running of the office, the student executive, student spaces, and provide support to our students as required

-• I worked closely with the Student Executive with organising various events for example, the Christchurch Earthquake Fundraiser, Weekly Pasifika Celebration, Zumba in the Quad (2x weekly)
+• I worked closely with the Student Executive in organising various events, for example, the Christchurch Earthquake Fundraiser, Weekly Pasifika Celebration, Zumba in the Quad (2x weekly)

 • Handled sensitive information with discretion, maintaining confidentiality of company documents and personnel records.